dalgard/meteor-viewmodel/README.md

 });

 // Instead of a definition object, a factory function may be used.
 Unrelated
-// to the factory, this viewmodel is also given a name. (this instanceof ViewModel) Template.field.viewmodel("field", function (template_data) {
+// to the factory, this viewmodel is also given a name.
+Template.field.viewmodel("field", function (template_data) {
   var start_value = template_data && template_data.startValue || "";